dummylabs/thewatchman/README.md

 - watchman.missing_services

 ## Example of a watchman report
 Please note that the table format is only used when report is saved to a file.
-For notification services watchman uses plain text lists due to presentation specific.
+For notification services watchman uses plain text list due to presentation limitations.
 ```
 -== WATCHMAN REPORT ==-